-Caregivers and family members who live with, or regularly visit, a person with MS in one of these groups should also follow these recommendations to reduce the chance of bringing COVID-19 infection into the home.
+Caregivers and family members who live with, or regularly visit, a person with MS should also follow these recommendations to reduce the chance of bringing COVID-19 infection into the home.

-National lockdown measures in place in many parts of the world might be relaxed in the coming weeks and months.
-Until our understanding of the coronavirus improves, people with MS in these higher risk groups and their caregivers should continue to follow the advice above to reduce their risk of contracting COVID-19.
+National lockdown measures in place in many parts of the world might be relaxed in the coming weeks.
+Until our understanding of the coronavirus improves, people with MS and their caregivers should continue to follow the advice above to reduce their risk of contracting COVID-19.